ronada/pokemon/README.md

 ## Improvements
 - In the details page was needed to create a reusable component for Table, but for time reasons was not possible.
 - Also for Moves in details page are a lot of data in some cases, and using pagination will be good.
-- In the Pokemons list we need to show a message when no data, and to hide paginations.
-- To add a spinner on Pokemons data load.
-- To add a NotFound page if the user type a wrong url.
 - Also Is good to write some unit tests for each component.
-- To show any message if any error happens during data fetch.
-- Also to put the pagination in a separate component